WilliamRoper/config-prem-activedirectory/README.md

 #### **Create Users with PowerShell**
 1. Log in to `DC-1` as `jane_admin`.
 2. Open PowerShell ISE as an administrator.
-3. Create multiple new users using a script (script link: https://github.com/joshmadakor1/AD_PS/blob/master/Generate-Names-Create-Users.ps1).
+3. Create multiple new users by using this [script](https://github.com/joshmadakor1/AD_PS/blob/master/Generate-Names-Create-Users.ps1).
 4. Verify users appear in the `_EMPLOYEES` OU in ADUC.
 5. Attempt to log into `Client-1` with one of the created accounts.